How to Actually Set your Yoga Class Prices: A Comprehensive Guide

 5. Bundled pricing strategy

 You guessed it – this strategy involves bundlings services or products together and charging one price.
-Usually, the added cost of services added are more, if purchased individually, which gives more value to your client.
+Usually, the added cost of services added is more, if purchased individually, which gives more value to your client.

 If done correctly, this strategy can help you upsell more services, which will eventually turn out to be a profit.
 It also is a great way to sell your lesser-known services and create brand loyalty, as you’re providing more value for a lesser price.